knselry/knselry.github.io/theories/deltarune/red.markdown

 ---
 layout: default
 category1: guides
-title: Layers Theory
+title: Red in UTDR
-desc: red
+desc: #FF0000
 ---
 (This page is unfinished!)
 # Red in UNDERTALE & DELTARUNE